Untitled Header Image Untitled Header Image Untitled Header Image Untitled Header Image Untitled Header Image Untitled Header Image

 A:

-Absolutely!
-Passport offers several classes each year specifically targeted to adults which generally include, among others, Belly Dancing, Book Club, and Knitting.
+Absolutely, if adult classes are being offered.
+In the past, Passport has offered several classes specifically targeted to adults such as Belly Dancing, Book Club, and Knitting.

 General